SV

 While 'flat' is the British English word, 'apartment' is the American English equivalent.
 The word 'apartment' comes from French 'appartement'.
 It has one 'p' at the beginning and ends in '-ment'.
 This is also a vocabulary difference between British and American English beyond just spelling.

-Correct Answer: B. Defence
+Correct Answer: B. Endeavour

-Which is the correct American English spelling?
+Which is the correct American English spelling for protection in a legal context?

-Correct Answer: D. Program
+Correct Answer: C. Defense

 Select the correct British English spelling: